CominAtYou/Twitter-UI-Tweaks/README.md

 ### Sidebar Blue Remover
 Twitter's sidebar used to have a very useful lists button, but it was unfortunately replaced with a button for Twitter Blue.
 Replaces the Twitter Blue button with the old lists button.

+### Tweet Text Enlarger
+Enlarges the Tweet text on the Tweet details page back to its previous larger, more-readable text size.

 ### Views Button Remover
 Removes the view button from Tweets in your timeline, stopping accidental clicks due to a very awkwardly-placed button and just making your timeline look better overall.